When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Approach

 \begin{itemize}

-\item \emph{\textbf{The Netwide Disassembler.}} We begin by exploring whether simple instruction decoding alone can already provide useful features for de-anonymization.
-To this end, we process each executable binary using the netwide disassembler (\emph{ndisasm})~\citep{ndisasm15}, a rudimentary disassembler that is capable of decoding instructions but is unaware of the executable's file format.
+\item \emph{\textbf{The netwide disassembler.}} We begin by exploring whether simple instruction decoding alone can already provide useful features for de-anonymization.
+To this end, we process each executable binary using the netwide disassembler (\emph{ndisasm}), a rudimentary disassembler that is capable of decoding instructions but is unaware of the executable's file format~\cite{ndisasm15}.
 Due to this limitation, it resorts to simply decoding the executable binary from start to end, skipping bytes when invalid instructions are encountered.
-A problem with this approach is that no distinction is made between bytes that represent data, and bytes that represent code.
-We explore this simplistic approach nonetheless as these inaccuracies may not be relevant given the statistical nature of machine learning.
+A problem with this approach is that no distinction is made between bytes that represent data versus bytes that represent code.
+Nonetheless, we explore this simplistic approach as these inaccuracies may not degrade a classifier, given the statistical nature of machine learning.

-\item \emph{\textbf{The Radare2 Disassembler.}} We proceed to apply \emph{radare2}~\citep{radare}, a state-of-the-art open-source disassembler based on the capstone disassembly framework~\citep{capstone15}.
-In contrast to the \emph{ndisasm}, \emph{radare2} understands the executable binary format, allowing it to process relocation and symbol information in particular.
-This allows us to extract symbols from the dynamic (\code{.dynsym}) as well as the static symbol table (\code{.symtab}) where present, as well as any strings referenced in the code.
+\item \emph{\textbf{The radare2 disassembler.}} We proceed to apply \emph{radare2}~\cite{radare}, a state-of-the-art open-source disassembler based on the capstone disassembly framework~\cite{capstone15}.
+In contrast to \emph{ndisasm}, \emph{radare2} understands the executable binary format, allowing it to process relocation and symbol information in particular.
+This allows us to extract symbols from the dynamic (\code{.dynsym}) as well as the static symbol table (\code{.symtab}) where present, and any strings referenced in the code.
 Our approach thus gains knowledge over functions of dynamic libraries used in the code.
-Finally, \emph{radare2} attemps to identify functions in code and generates corresponding control flow graphs.
+Finally, \emph{radare2} attempts to identify functions in code and generates corresponding control flow graphs.

 \end{itemize}